-Barcelona is a city renowned throughout the world for its charms and festivities.
+Barcelona is a city renowned throughout the world for its charms and culture.
 In Spain, Barcelona has a very specific status, and is well known for its welcoming atmosphere and for being a mixing pot of people from different countries.

-If Barcelona is so popular among tourists, students and Americans, it's for its warmth.
+If Barcelona is so popular among tourists and students, it's for its warmth.
 Indeed, like many cities across Spain, Barcelona enjoys warm weather for long parts of the year.

-Thus, you will often want to have a drink on the terrace or to relax on the beach (located a few minutes by transport from the center of the city).
+Thus, you will often want to have a drink on the terrace, or to relax on the beach (located a few minutes by transport from the center of the city).
 It's a hard life, but you will learn to enjoy it!

-And to become bilingual and get used to the Spanish culture, moving around the city and discover its heritage is sometimes more efficient on a beach than in Spanish lessons or online Spanish courses where your teacher will try to teach you about Spanish through very academic grammar lessons, or with verbs you will never use.
+And to become bilingual and get used to the Spanish culture, moving around the city and discovering its heritage is sometimes a more effectively done on a beach, rather than in Spanish lessons or online Spanish courses where your teacher will try to teach you about Spanish through academic-styled grammar lessons, or with some Spanish verbs that you might not use again.

 In addition, Barcelonans are known for their open-mindedness and hospitality.
 It's a fact: in Barcelona, you will never get bored.

 First and foremost, you need to find a place to stay.
-The ideal to immerse yourself totally would be to live in a place with roomates.
+An ideal Spanish immersion would involve living with Spanish people.

 One of the most efficient way to learn how to speak a new language is to immerse yourself intensively in the culture and the language.

-By living with Spanish people inside a Spanish city, you will find your Spanish roomates to be the best Spanish teachers!
+By living with Spanish people in a Spanish city, you will find your Spanish roommates to be the best Spanish teachers!
 You could learn to speak Spanish over breakfast, simply by conversing with them.
 Fluency also comes much naturally through immersion.
-That's also because you have no other choice than to be in the position of a learner every second of every day, without even noticing it.
+That's also because you have no choice other than to be in the position of a learner every second of every day, without even noticing it.

-Indeed, rents are relatively high in Barcelona, so you will find that the cheaper options involve living with other people.
+It is true that rents are relatively high in Barcelona, so you will find that the cheaper options involve living with other people.
 Many announcements are posted at the University of Barcelona.

 Speaking of university, do you know that you can learn Spanish without paying?

-Good to know: if you want to work in Barcelona, you will need to obtain a foreign worker identification number.
-You can do that at a police station in Barceloneta for that.
+Remember, if you want to work in Barcelona, you will need to get a foreign worker identification number.
+You can do this at a police station in the coastal neighbourhood of Barceloneta.
 Once this number is in your possession, you can look for a job on dedicated websites such as: Infojobs.net, loquo.com or laboris.net.

 It's the perfect country if South America is your passion.

-Above all, although the salary is low compared to the Americans’ salary, it is interesting to point out that life is not expensive in Argentina, when compared to countries in Europe and North America.
-Thus, with an average salary, you will live decently without problems.
+It is interesting to point out that life is not expensive in Argentina, when compared to countries in Europe and North America.
+Thus, with an average salary, you should be able to live comfortably.

 In addition, Argentina offers many outdoor activities and life is really enjoyable.
-Whether in terms of cuisine, entertainment or the arts: Argentina offers you many treasures of Latin America's hidden treasures.
+Whether in terms of cuisine, entertainment or the arts, Argentina offers you many of Latin America's hidden treasures.
 Patagonia is a particular highlight, with its snow covered peaks, glacial lakes, and stunning views.

-For citizens of almost all western countries planning to spend less than 90 days in Argentina, you will not have to worry about a visa (although Canadians and Australians have to pay a reciprocity fee before arrival).
-All you need is an updated passport that will be stamped upon arrival.
-On the other hand, if you wish to live there for a longer period of time, consider getting information on how to obtain a Working Holiday Visa (PVT) quickly.
+For citizens of almost all western countries planning to spend less than 90 days in Argentina, you won't have to worry about a visa (although Canadians and Australians have to pay a reciprocity fee before arrival).
+All you need is a valid passport that will be stamped upon arrival.
+However, if you wish to stay for longer, consider getting information on how to obtain a Working Holiday Visa (PVT) quickly.

-This type of document allows you to stay in Argentina and exercise there for a maximum of one year.
+This type of document allows you to live and work in Argentina for a maximum of one year.

 If you are a student, technician, journalist, contract worker, trainee, you can also obtain a resident visa (or temporary visa) valid from 6 months to 3 years.
 With this type of document, you obtain a DNI (Documento Nacional de Identidad) for the same period.

-Costa Rica is a dream destination for taking Spanish classes.
+Costa Rica is a dream destination for taking a Spanish class or two.

 Located in Central America, the country has a majority Spanish population that will allow you to improve in the language.

-Since 2010, it has become more difficult to travel to Costa Rica.
-Thus, unless you already have a job, whether you are an annuitant or an investor, you will have a hard time finding a certificate of temporary residence.
+Since 2010, it has become more difficult to travel to Costa Rica, unless you already have a job.
+If you don't, you will have a hard time finding a certificate of temporary residence.

-The best way to stay permanently in Costa Rica is to be married to a person from there, to have Costa Rican parents or to give birth to a child in the country.
+The best way to stay permanently in Costa Rica is to be married to a Costa Rican, to have Costa Rican parents, or to give birth to a child in the country.

-We continue our tour of the best destinations to learn the Spanish language.
-Next step on our program: the Dominican Republic.
+We continue our tour of the best destinations to learn the Spanish language with the Dominican Republic.
 Indeed, looking at the pictures and seeing the beautiful landscapes, who would not dream of going there?
-And why not live there for a while to improve your Spanish skills?
+And why not live there for a while you learn Spanish abroad?

 The Dominican Republic is a real dream destination.
 Indeed, this country offers pleasant weather, long sandy beaches and above all welcoming, stressless and warm people.

-It's a well-known fact: to live in the Dominican Republic, you have to love improvisation, party and have a certain openness.
-If this is your case, the Dominican Republic is the perfect place to enhance your learning experience in Spanish.
+It's a well-known fact that in order to live in the Dominican Republic, you have to love improvisation, parties, and have a certain openness about you.
+If this sounds like you, the Dominican Republic is the perfect place to enhance your learning experience in Spanish.

 As we have already emphasised, learning a language requires spending time in a country where that language is spoken.
 If you wish to live in the Dominican Republic for a long time, you will need a work visa.
 With this type of document, you can obtain a local driver's license and open a bank account at the same time.
 To do this, you will need to find, at least, a fixed-term contract there.
-It is also possible to obtain a student visa, to renew each year.
+It is also possible to obtain a student visa, which you will have to renew each year.

 Note: the language spoken by locals differs a little from classical Spanish.
-You will probably have a little time of adaptation to speak in the beginning.
+You will probably need a little bit of time to adapt at the beginning.

 Finally, we also want to talk about the country of the cigar: Cuba.
 It is also an incredible destination to learn Spanish.

-Cuba is a country with rich history and proud and open-minded people.
-Everything in this country tells a fascinating story: from the embargo with the United States to the communist domination of the time of Fidel Castro.
+Cuba is a country with a rich history, and proud people.
+Everything in this country tells a fascinating story; from the embargo with the United States, to the communist domination of the time of Fidel Castro.

-Cuban people are among the most social and eager to share their culture.
-Ideal to practice your Spanish everyday.
+Cuban people are among the most social and eager to share their culture, an ideal opportunity to practice your Spanish everyday.

-Once there, nothing beats the casas particulares to live with the residents.
+Once there, nothing beats the casas particulares as places to live with the local residents.
 By doing so, you will have the opportunity to meet Cubans who will rent you rooms directly within their home.

 Note finally that it is always interesting to revise your Spanish before the holidays ...!

-By the time you start thinking and dreaming in Spanish like a native speaker, you will be able to tell yourself: my task is accomplished.
+By the time you start thinking and dreaming in Spanish like a native speaker, you will be able to tell yourself: my task is complete.